-I recently landed a huge opportunity to interview one of the top star makers in Hollywood.
+I landed a huge opportunity to interview one of the top star makers in Hollywood.
 His name is Roger Love, a celebrity voice coach, whose clients and students include:

 - Tony Robbins